 Her internationally acclaimed self-titled debut album The Bleeding Obvious was released in November 2016 where single track "Splendid!" receiving favourable radio play from the likes of BBC Radio 2 alongside local radio stations.
 The album featured over 50 singers and musicians from around the world, as well as a small orchestra assembled specifically for the occasion.

 Throughout 2017 and 2018 Jessica toured her one-woman musical cabaret Rainbow Heart, exploring the coming-out process for LGBTQIA+ people through music, spoken word and comedy.
 Tour dates included Brighton, Nottingham, Birmingham, Leeds, York, Bristol and Manchester and the show was part of Pride In London Festival 2018.
 The recorded album itself includes talking-heads segments alongside more traditional songs; almost a hundred people of varying sexualities and gender identities were interviewed to form the work.

 For Christmas 2017 The Bleeding Obvious released standalone track "The Last Thought", a gentle song about being thankful for the support of a loved one and in March 2018 released an EP of remixes from the first two albums titled The Spectrum EP - her first release with a live band.
-Her new song "Acceptance" will be released in November 2018 with her third album planned for 2019.
+Her third album 'Dirty Blonde' will be released in summer 2019.

 Jessica is openly lesbian and lives in Wakefield with her wife, assorted offspring, a snake, a hamster and a project studio.